Handwashing Pathogen Reduction Calculator

 The initial microbe count can represent colony-forming units measured in a laboratory, a rough estimate of viral particles, or an arbitrary baseline.
 Many everyday activities deposit microbes onto hands: touching shared surfaces, handling food, caring for children, or working in healthcare.
 When soap and water are unavailable, alcohol-based sanitizers can be useful, though they may be less effective against certain organisms.
 This calculator focuses on soap-and-water washing because mechanical removal is a major contributor.

 The log reduction rate parameter bundles soap efficacy and technique.
 Plain soap may average around a 1-log reduction per 15 seconds in some settings, while improved technique or specialized formulations can be higher.
 The model lets you experiment with different rates to see how outcomes change.
-It also illustrates that even a highly effective soap cannot fully compensate for extremely short wash times.
+It also illustrates that even a highly effective soap cannot fully compensate for an extremely short wash.

 For those interested in the mathematics, the model is analogous to first-order kinetics: each time interval applies a constant fractional reduction.
 This is similar in form to decay processes used in biology and chemistry.
 Converting between natural logs and base-10 logs yields the expression used here.

 In summary, effective handwashing combines chemistry, physics, and behavior.
-This calculator quantifies how time and soap/technique efficacy interact.
-While simplified, it highlights a practical principle: small increments in washing time can produce exponential benefits.
+This calculator quantifies how time and soap or technique efficacy interact.
+While simplified, it highlights a practical principle: small increments in washing time can produce exponential benefits, especially when the starting contamination level is high.